 A hip labrum tear can occur due to traumatic injury, degenerative disorders, and structural deformities.
 It affects the soft tissue surrounding the hip joint, causing irritation, stiffness, and hip pain.
 The condition can worsen without conservative labrum tear treatment, often leading to mobility issues.
 However, labrum tear hip treatment many times can reduce pain, preserve range of motion, and improve your overall quality of life.

-Overview: Hip Labrum Tear
+Overview: Physical Therapy for Hip Labral Tear

 A hip labrum tear affects the ring of cartilage (labrum) located around your hip joint socket.

 The labrum stabilizes and supports natural joint movement by cushioning the friction between the femur and tibia.
 Additionally, it keeps the ball-shaped portion of the femur bone intact, leading to smooth and unrestricted movement.